HectiqAI/clisync/README.md

 ## Changelog

+- 1.2.0: Add the set up script for auto-complete using the `setup_autocomplete` function.
 - 1.1.0: Add the possibility to exclude methods from the command line tool using the decorator `@clisync.exclude()`.
 - 1.0.0: Initial release